 If Vera changes the reason why she’s using dashcams eg to monitor work performance, she needs to update her policies.
 She also needs to tell her staff first because they have a right to know.

 If you trade by yourself and you want to use a camera in your own vehicle, it’s a bit more straightforward.
 But if customers will be in or near your vehicle, you need to let them know you’re recording.
-For example, if you’re a driving instructor or a taxi driver, display a sign in your vehicle.
+For example, by displaying a sign in your vehicle.
 You should also make them aware if you’ve switched the audio function on.